A blog post from Madison regarding radical acceleration in her own words:

 Not only is she getting A’s on her tests and projects, she’s loving the class.
 And this class is a requirement.
 It’s not that much fun.
 It’s basically learning how to be a college student.

 So how can she adapt so well?
 I pondered that very question.
 Then while scrolling through my Facebook newsfeed I saw a post about how homework in elementary school should be banned.
-And it hit me.
+And then it hit me.

 In elementary she had homework.
 She had homework in kindergarten.
 Oh how I wish I could turn back the clock and just write NO on all of those worksheets.
 Madison hated them.
 Not only did she not get much time to play in kinder, she couldn’t when she got home because she had worksheets to do.
 It made both of us want to scream.
 It was insane.
 First grade didn’t have as much homework, but the amount of worksheets done in school was insane.